2013–14 Aston Villa F.C. season

-The 2013–14 Premier League season was Aston Villa's 139th season in English football.
+The 2013-14 season was Aston Villa's 22nd season in the Premier League.
 It was the club's 103rd season; and their 26th consecutive season in the top flight.
 The club was managed by Paul Lambert, in his second season in charge.
+It was the last season in which Aston Villa did not receive a single red card.

 Lambert's side began the season brightly, with a 3–1 win over Arsenal at Emirates Stadium on 17 August.
 Towards the end of 2013, the performances worsened greatly, especially home form, and Lambert was criticised by many fans and pundits for putting out a counter-attacking side with no plan B. Possession stats were biased towards the opposition in many games, including at home to Swansea; Villa had less than 30 per cent of possession in a game which ended 1–1.

 In the new year Villa lost 2–1 at home to Sheffield United, a team two divisions below them, marking the fourth consecutive year that Lambert has been eliminated from the FA Cup by lower league opposition.
 Lambert made headlines by claiming that "many Premier League clubs could do without the distraction of the FA Cup if they were being honest."
 He subsequently defended his comments, claiming they were "taken out of context."

 There were debuts for Jack Grealish (185), Leandro Bacuna (116), Jores Okore (38), Libor Kozák (20), Jed Steer (19), Antonio Luna (17), Aleksandar Tonev (17), Ryan Bertrand (16), Grant Holt (10), Callum Robinson (4), Nicklas Helenius (3), and Janoi Donacien.